State Entropy Maximization with Random Encoders for Efficient Exploration: Method

 We present Random Encoders for Efficient Exploration (RE3), which encourages exploration in high-dimensional observation spaces by maximizing state entropy.
 The key idea of RE3 is $k$-nearest neighbor entropy estimation in the low-dimensional representation space of a randomly initialized encoder.
 To this end, we propose to compute the distance between states in the representation space of a random encoder $f_{\theta}$ whose parameters $\theta$ are randomly initialized and fixed throughout training.
 The main motivation arises from our observation that distances in the representation space of $f_{\theta}$ are already useful for finding similar states without any representation learning (see Figure~\ref{fig:intro_random_encoder}).

-{\bf State entropy estimate as intrinsic reward. } To define the intrinsic reward proportional to state entropy estimate by utilizing (\ref{eq:simplied_knn_state_entropy_estimator}), we follow the idea of \citet{liu2021unsupervised} that treats each transition as a particle, hence our intrinsic reward is given as follows:
+{\bf State entropy estimate as intrinsic reward. } To define the intrinsic reward proportional to state entropy estimate by utilizing (\ref{eq:simplied_knn_state_entropy_estimator}), we follow the idea of \citet{liu2021behavior} that treats each transition as a particle, hence our intrinsic reward is given as follows:

 where $y_{i} = f_{\theta}(s_{i})$ is a fixed representation from a random encoder and $y_{i}^{\text{$k$-NN}}$ is the $k$-nearest neighbor of $y_{i}$ within a set of $N$ representations $\{y_{1}, y_{2}, ..., y_{N}\}$.
 Here, our intuition is that measuring the distance between states in the fixed representation space produces a more stable intrinsic reward as the distance between a given pair of states does not change during training.
 To compute distances in latent space in a compute-efficient manner, we propose to additionally store low-dimensional representations $y$ in the replay buffer $\mathcal{B}$ during environment interactions.
 Therefore, we avoid processing high-dimensional states through an encoder for obtaining representations at every RL update.
-Moreover, we can feasibly compute the distance of $y_{i}$ to all entries $y \in \mathcal{B}$, in contrast to existing approaches that utilize on-policy samples \cite{mutti2020policy}, or samples from a minibatch \cite{liu2021unsupervised}.
+Moreover, we can feasibly compute the distance of $y_{i}$ to all entries $y \in \mathcal{B}$, in contrast to existing approaches that utilize on-policy samples \cite{mutti2020policy}, or samples from a minibatch \cite{liu2021behavior}.
 Our scheme enables stable, precise entropy estimation in a compute-efficient manner.

-{\bf The RE3 objective. } We propose to utilize the intrinsic reward $r^{\tt{i}}$ for (a) \textit{online RL}, where the agent solves target tasks guided by extrinsic reward $r^{\tt{e}}$ from environments, and (b) \textit{unsupervised pre-training}, where the agent learns to explore the high-dimensional observation space of environments in the absense of extrinsic rewards, i.e., $r^{\tt{e}} = 0$.
-This exploratory policy from pre-training, in turn, can be used to improve the sample-efficiency of the agent in downstream tasks by fine-tuning.
+{\bf The RE3 objective. } We propose to utilize the intrinsic reward $r^{\tt{i}}$ for (a) \textit{online RL}, where the agent solves target tasks guided by extrinsic reward $r^{\tt{e}}$ from environments, and (b) \textit{unsupervised pre-training}, where the agent learns to explore the high-dimensional observation space in the absence of extrinsic rewards, i.e., $r^{\tt{e}} = 0$.
+This exploratory policy from pre-training, in turn, can be used to improve the sample-efficiency in downstream tasks by fine-tuning.
 Formally, we introduce a policy $\pi_{\phi}$, parameterized by $\phi$, that maximizes the expected return $\mathbb{E}_{\pi_{\phi}}\left[ \sum^{\infty}_{j=0} \gamma^{j} r^{\tt{total}}_{j} \right]$, where the total reward $r^{\tt{total}}_{j}$ is defined as: